 - Traveling with parents with a large generation gap could be really hard.
 Patience and understanding are needed.
 There’s nothing else that would feel happier than to see them enjoying their lives with your help.

 - Seeing your parents happy is really a precious moment to capture.
 Check out how you can capture those moments beautifully with my iPhone travel photography guide.

-- There are a lot of ways you can save money on a trip with your parents.
+- There are many ways you can save money on a trip with your parents.
 Check out my travel on a budget guide.

 - Here is my list of places to go on vacation if you need an idea where to go with your parents.
 Also, you can find ideas on where to travel to these sources of travel inspiration.

 Making a trip for our parents that they will surely enjoy could be really challenging and costly.
-There is are a lot of things to prepare and consider when traveling with them.
-Unlike when you’re traveling alone or with somebody else, you just pack your bags and leave.
+There are many things to prepare and consider when traveling with them.
+Unlike traveling alone or with somebody else, you just pack your bags and leave.